Catholic Religious Vocation of Franciscan Brothers

 Over the course of time, concerns of his young Brotherhood, his teaching career, and the welfare of his two boys brought a decline in his health.
 Sensing that his death lay in the not too distant future, he turned the leadership of this young diocesan Community over to Brother Bonaventura Schaeben.
 With the death of the founder, 13 July 1864, it was evident that the correct choice had been made to lead the Community forward.
 Under his diligent leadership the young Community grew and prospered even to reaching out across the Atlantic.
 Later, in 1910, while under the leadership of Brother Athanasius Wietmann, the Congregation gained Papal status.

-Today, the Catholic religious vocational Congregation of the Brothers of the Poor of St. Francis has three ministry sites in Germany, one each in Belgium and The Netherlands, eight in Brazil and thirteen in the United States.
+Today, the Catholic religious Congregation of the Brothers of the Poor of St. Francis has ministry sites in Germany, Belgium and in Brazil and in the United States.

 The words of the prophet Micah might well be applied to our Congregation: “You, Bethlehem-Ephrathah, too small to be among the clans of Judah... for through you His greatness shall reach to the ends of the earth...” for thus, the Catholic religious vocation of the Brothers of the Poor of St. Francis, though small in number continues to reach out and touch the lives of many neglected people in society through its varied ministries utilizing the gifts and talents of its membership.

-Our beloved founder, Brother John Hoever, encouraged his Brothers to be “Instruments of His Kingdom when and where He chooses,” so, we pray this admonition may carry us on into a future full of hope and promise as we prepare to celebrate 150 years of dedicated service come Christmas Eve, 2007.
+Our beloved founder, Brother John Hoever, encouraged his Brothers to be “Instruments of His Kingdom when and where He chooses,” so, we pray this admonition may carry us on into a future full of hope and promise.

 Are you interested in becoming a part of the Catholic religious vocation that the Brothers celebrate on Christmas Eve each year?
-If so, please phone (513) 924 - 0111 or click or the Catholic religious vocation inquiry form.
+If so, please phone (513) 924 - 0111.

 Catholic Religious Vocation of the Brothers of the Poor of St. Francis of Assisi founder, Philip Martin Hoever (Brother John)